-Email Signatures are those small self-promoting snippets that you usually see at the end of an email message.
-They’re generally good for signalling who you are and providing details people might otherwise not know.
-Since you might be creating this by hand, you may not know it can be nicely generated by online tools such as in today’s First Look.
+Since you might be creating an email signature by hand, you may not know it can be nicely generated by online tools such as in today’s First Look.
 Today I’m taking a look at Email Signature Generator and speaking to the author of the tool.

 There’s always an excitement when something new arrives.
 The feeling like this is the first time anyone has ever seen a thing; Like I’m part of an exclusive club.
-That exclusive feeling gets even stronger when the product is Kickstarter funded Foldio2.
 After making an initial version and funding that on Kickstarter, makers Orangemonkie came back to successfully crowdfund the second iteration: Foldio2.
 Join me as I take a look at this new product and share my thoughts about its usefulness.

 Today, I noticed the public preview for Office 2016 is available on Microsoft’s site.
 The downloaded file is very small and goes out to download the rest of the application by way of “streaming” .
 On a 25mbs Internet connection, I had the application installed in about 10 to 15 minutes.
 Given that a new version of Microsoft Office is a major milestone (and something everyone will a computer will eventually need to use), I thought I’d take a look at what’s new.